ChrisWoodgate/chriswoodgate.github.io/_pages/publications.md

 {% endfor %}

 <h2> Journal Articles </h2>
 Below is a list of my published articles in peer-reviewed journals.
-Where available, I also provide a link to the article on the <a href="https://arxiv.org" style="color:#52adc8;">arXiv</a>.
+Where available, I also provide a link to a version of the article on the <a href="https://arxiv.org" style="color:#52adc8;">arXiv</a>.

 {% for post in site.publications reversed %}
   {% if post.published == 'journal' %}